| Mexico

 in losses.
 Sinaloa and Veracruz have been cited as the most affected states

+in recent years.
 Mexico has no international oil pipeline connections.
 Most of its exports

 are shipped by tanker from three export terminals on the Gulf Coast in the